 Expand Medicare

 I worked for thirty four years in the Navy as a software engineer.
-Like most federal employees, my pay, benefits, pension, and healthcare, were all affected by Congressional votes.
 After twenty three years, I almost lost all I’d worked for when management tried to fire me for being active in my union.
 I was lucky in that my union provided support and an attorney to help me save my job, my pension—and my healthcare.
 But not everyone is as lucky as I am.

-My friend Jennifer lost access to Medicaid when her child became an adult and moved in with a boyfriend.
+My friend Jennifer lost access to Medicaid when her child became an adult.
 She now has cataracts and cannot afford to get the surgery she needs.
 She doesn’t qualify for Medicaid because Florida’s Republican legislators don’t want to expand Medicaid.

 Before the ACA, healthcare costs were rising year after year at double-digit rates.
 President George W. Bush’s and the Republican congress’ plan failed to curb insurance premiums, drug prices, or emergency room visits—typically the most expensive type of care a person can receive.